 SM 200.
-SM 200 is a coal-fired power plant project with a 200mW capacity in Maasim, Sarangani.
+SM 200 is a coal-fired power plant project with a 200MW capacity in Maasim, Sarangani.
 The SM 200 project is embedded within the franchise area of SOCOTECO2.
-In 2009, the Department of Energy and the Department of Environment and Natural Resources approved the ECC application for the SM 200 project.
+In 2009, the Department of Energy (DOE) and the Department of Environment and Natural Resources approved the ECC application for the SM 200 project.
 The ECC is a requirement for the start of construction of the project.
-Construction of Phase 1 of SM 200 is expected to commence in July 2012.
-Completion is expected in June 2015 while SM 200 Phase II will follow a year later.
+Construction of Phase 1 of SM 200 commenced in July 2012.
+Completion is expected in August 2015 while SM 200 Phase II will follow a year later.